yuradmytriev/databox/README.md

 - Tree-view sidebar (better than breadcrumbs for deep hierarchies in my opinion)
 - Real auth provider (production OIDC issuer)
 - Error monitoring (Sentry / New Relic)

+## How to run in dev mode

+- curl https://get.volta.sh | bash (optional but good to get the latest node version)
+- pnpm install
+- pnpm dev